16 Different Types of Christmas Trees (With Pictures)

 The Eastern White Pine is a hardy and valuable tree that prefers moist but well-drained soil.
-It’s smaller than many other varieties, growing to only about 80-feet tall, but it grows more than 20-inches per year, making it a great choice for tree farms.
+It’s smaller than many other varieties, growing to only about 80 feet tall, but it grows more than 20 inches per year and is an excellent choice for tree farms.

 9. Scots Pine Tree